 How Southwest's Partnership With Icelandair Benefits Travelers

-If one thing is for sure, Southwest's partnership with Icelandair makes traveling to Iceland easier.
-You can book your entire trip through Southwest’s website, check your bags at your home airport, and not worry about them again until you arrive in Reykjavík — or potentially beyond.
-And if you care about earning Rapid Rewards points or A-List elite status credits, this partnership will help you with that, too.
+The primary benefit of Southwest's partnership with Icelandair is that it makes traveling to Iceland easier.
+In theory, you can book your entire trip through Southwest’s website, check your bags at your home airport, and not worry about them again until you arrive in Reykjavík — or potentially beyond.

 Stokksnes, Iceland.